mocha-jfif/Certifications/CompTIA Net+/Practice Exams/Attempts/Practice Exam - 01 Attempt 1.md

 	3. WPA
 	4. TKIP

 10. You have been asked by your supervisor in the IT department to test some newly installed cable runs.
 She hands you the tool shown in the following figure.
-What is the function of the tool and how do you use it?![[Pasted image 20250217102919.png]]
+What is the function of the tool and how do you use it? ✅ ![[Pasted image 20250217102919.png]]
 	1. <mark style="background: #D2B3FFA6;">When you place the tool at one end of a wire, it generates a tone that can be detected at the other end.</mark>
 	2. When you touch the end of the tool to a copper cable, you can detect and measure the electrical current flowing through it.
 	3. When you connect the tool to the end of a fiber-optic cable, you can measure the length of the cable run.
 	4. When you attach the tool to the end of a twisted-pair cable, it tests for crosstalk and other performance characteristics.

 11. A multifactor authentication (MFA) system consists of at least two different identifying criteria, typically falling into two of the following categories: something you have, something you do, something you know, and something you are.
-Which of the following authentication factors is an example of something you have?
+Which of the following authentication factors is an example of something you have? ✅
 	1. A password
 	2. A fingerprint
 	3. <mark style="background: #D2B3FFA6;">A smartcard</mark>
 	4. A finger gesture

-12. Which of the following is a port number used for Structured Query Language (SQL) communications?
+12. Which of the following is a port number used for Structured Query Language (SQL) communications? ✅
 	1. <mark style="background: #D2B3FFA6;">1433</mark>
 	2. 3389
 	3. 443
 	4. 5060

 13. At a clearance sale, you purchase some 802.11ac wireless network adapter cards for desktop computers at a very low price.
 Your plan is to use them to expand your 2.4 GHz 802.11n home network.
 After installing one of the adapters in a computer, you attempt to connect to the network, but you cannot see the SSID in the list of available networks.
 You try installing a different adapter, thinking the first one might be broken, but the second one does not work either.
-What can you do to resolve the problem and connect the computer to your network?
+What can you do to resolve the problem and connect the computer to your network? ✅
 	1. Configure the network adapters to use the 2.4 GHz frequency.
 	2. Move the computer closer to the access point.
 	3. Manually enter the SSID in the computer's wireless network client software.
 	4. <mark style="background: #D2B3FFA6;">Nothing.
 802.11ac equipment cannot connect to a 2.4 GHz 802.11n network.</mark>

-14. Which of the following mechanisms for the recovery from a disaster in a datacenter is the most expensive to implement?
+14. Which of the following mechanisms for the recovery from a disaster in a datacenter is the most expensive to implement? ✅
 	1. <mark style="background: #D2B3FFA6;">A hot site</mark>
 	2. A warm site
 	3. A cold site
 	4. A cloud site

 15. You are setting up an 802.11n wireless network using the 2.4 GHz frequency band.
 You plan to install three wireless access points.
 Which of the following channels should you use for your access points to avoid channel overlap that can result in interference?
-(Choose all that apply.)
+(Choose all that apply.) ✅
 	1. <mark style="background: #D2B3FFA6;">1</mark>
 	2. 4
 	3. <mark style="background: #D2B3FFA6;">6</mark>
 	4. 8
 	5. <mark style="background: #D2B3FFA6;">11</mark>

 16. Your supervisor has asked you to increase the security of the servers on your network.
 Which of the following procedures can be considered to be server hardening techniques?
-(Choose all that apply.)
+(Choose all that apply.) ==2/3==
 	1. Installing additional memory
 	2. <mark style="background: #D2B3FFA6;">Disabling unnecessary services</mark>
 	3. Creating privileged user accounts
 	4. <mark style="background: #D2B3FFA6;">Disabling unused TCP and UDP ports</mark>

 17. You are working the IT help desk when a user calls to report that he cannot access the Internet, although he is able to connect to computers on the local network.
 At the user's workstation, you run the `ipconfig /all` command and examine the output.
-Which of the options is the most likely explanation for the user's problem, based on the following `ipconfig` results? ![[Pasted image 20250217104358.png]]
+Which of the options is the most likely explanation for the user's problem, based on the following `ipconfig` results? ❌ ![[Pasted image 20250217104358.png]]
 	1. <mark style="background: #D2B3FFA6;">DHCP is not enabled.</mark>
 	2. The Subnet Mask setting is incorrect.
 	3. The Default Gateway setting is incorrect.
 	4. The DNS Servers setting is located on another network.

 18. Which of the following are typical examples of the Internet of Things (IoT)?
-(Choose all that apply.)
+(Choose all that apply.) ==2/3==
 	1. A television remote control
 	2. A key fob that unlocks your car
 	3. <mark style="background: #D2B3FFA6;">A smartphone app for your home thermostat</mark>
 	4. <mark style="background: #D2B3FFA6;">A remotely monitored cardiac pacemaker</mark>
 	5. A refrigerator with an internal camera

-19. A Remote Authentication Dial-In User Service (RADIUS) server takes which of the following roles in an 802.1X transaction?
+19. A Remote Authentication Dial-In User Service (RADIUS) server takes which of the following roles in an 802.1X transaction? ✅
 	1. The authenticator
 	2. <mark style="background: #D2B3FFA6;">The authentication server</mark>
 	3. The supplicant
 	4. The accountant

 20. You are installing an Internet access router for your company's new branch office.
 The router has a switch module containing four Ethernet ports, all of which are assigned to the default VLAN1.
 When you plug a laptop into one of the Ethernet ports, you can access the Internet with no difficulties.
 You now need to connect the router to the company network so that the wireless access points on the network can provide users with Internet access through the router.
 However, when you plug the router into a network switch port that is assigned to VLAN4, the switch starts generating “Native VLAN mismatch detected” errors once every minute.
 Which of the following steps should be part of the solution you implement to stop the error messages from appearing?
-(Choose all that apply.)
+(Choose all that apply.) ==1/2==
 	1. Create a VLAN1 on the network switch.
 	2. Configure the network switch port connected to the router to use VLAN1.
 	3. <mark style="background: #D2B3FFA6;">Create a VLAN4 on the router's switch module.</mark>
 	4. Configure the router port connected to the network switch to use VLAN4.

 21. Which of the following cannot function as a preventative mitigation for the problem of tailgating?
-(Choose all that apply.)
+(Choose all that apply.) ==1/2==
 	1. <mark style="background: #D2B3FFA6;">Security cameras</mark>
 	2. Badge readers
 	3. Access control vestibules
 	4. <mark style="background: #D2B3FFA6;">Motion detectors</mark>

 22. You have just created a new virtual machine (VM) using remote controls provided by a cloud service provider on the Internet.
 You then install an operating system on the virtual machine and configure it to function as a web server.
 Which of the following cloud architectures are you using when you do this?
-(Choose all that apply.)
+(Choose all that apply.) ✅
 	1. <mark style="background: #D2B3FFA6;">IaaS</mark>
 	2. PaaS
 	3. SaaS